NickCMoore/xmas-food-quiz/README.md

 **Wireframes** <a name="wireframes"></a>

 I used [Balsamiq](https://balsamiq.com/) to create wireframes for the various pages in the site.
+The quiz was planned and eventually designed with mobile first in mind with a layout that wouldn't require any scrolling or complex navigation.
+The wireframes reflect a home page, a set of rules, the questions and then a results screen which is dependent on the user's final score.

 ### Mobile